 Creating boundaries is crucial when dealing with someone in the grips of addiction.
 It can be easy to feel responsible for keeping them clean and safe, but that’s not your job.
 If you want to help someone, your job is to provide appropriate loving support.
 It is not your duty to overextend yourself for their sake.

 Establish boundaries to protect yourself and your energy.
 Limits can be things such as the times you’re available to talk on the phone or ways that you are willing to contribute, like healthy meals and rides to doctor appointments.
 Once you establish boundaries with your loved one, honor them.
 They will respect you for keeping your word and appreciate your involvement.

 It can be easy to feel devoted to helping someone get out of drug addiction, but you need to take care of yourself first.
 If you are not taking proper care of yourself, you won’t be able to help someone else.

 That means getting good sleep, exercising, eating well, and even seeking mental health counseling or support groups for friends and family.

 7. Keep Their Addiction in Perspective

 Keeping things in perspective in the grand scheme of things will help you from feeling enveloped in their addiction.
 While their drug abuse may feel like the worst thing that could ever happen, you need to remind yourself that things will get better.
-Seeing this from you, the addict you love may be able to find hope that things will get better for them, too.
+Seeing this from you, the person you love may be able to find hope that things will get better for them, too.